Symbolic powers via extension: Resurgence of sum of ideals

 \end{lemma} \begin{proof} Take $\theta \in \QQ$ such that $\theta>\rho_a^{\lim \sup}(I + J) $.
 Then there is a $s_0\in \NN$ such that for all $t\geqslant s_0, \theta >\rho(I+J,t)$, where $\rho(I+J,t)=\sup \left\{\dfrac{m}{r} ~|~I^{(m)}\not\subset I^r, m \geqslant t, r \geqslant t \right\}$.
 Thus for any $h,r \in \NN$ so that $h,r\geqslant t\geqslant s_0$ and $\dfrac{h}{r}\geqslant \theta$, one has $(I+J)^r \supset (I+J)^{(h)} \supset I^{(h)} $.
 Up to this point the proof idea is same as \cite[Lemma 2.4]{fiberprojective}.
 Now we need to show that $I^{(h)} \subseteq I^r$.

 Let $V$ be a $\kk$ basis of $I$, which extends to $V^*$ a $\kk$-basis of $A$ containing $1$.
 Let $W$ be a $\kk$-basis of $J$, which extends to $W^*$, a $\kk$-basis of $B$ containing $1$.
-Then $V\otimes W^*$ is a $\kk$-basis for $I\otimes B$ and $V^*\otimes W$ is a $\kk$-basis for $V\otimes W^*$.
-Also, $V^*\otimes W^*$ is a $\kk$-basis of $R=A\otimes B$.
+Then $V\otimes_{\kk} W^*$ is a $\kk$-basis for $I\otimes_{\kk} B$ and $V^*\otimes_{\kk} W$ is a $\kk$-basis for $V\otimes_{\kk} W^*$.
+Also, $V^*\otimes_{\kk} W^*$ is a $\kk$-basis of $R=A\otimes_{\kk} B$.
 Let $f\in I^{(h)}$ then $f=\sum_{i=1}^n c_iv_i $, where $c_i\in \kk\setminus \{0\}$ and $v_i\in V$.
 Now The last equality follows from \cite[Lemma 3.1]{ha2020symbolic}.
-Let $f \in I^{(h)} \subseteq A$ be an arbitrary element, and consider $f \otimes_k 1 \in (I + J)^{(h)} \subseteq (I + J)^r = \sum_{i=0}^{r} (IR)^i (JR)^{r-i}$.
+Let $f \in I^{(h)} \subseteq A$ be an arbitrary element, and consider $f \otimes 1 \in (I + J)^{(h)} \subseteq (I + J)^r = \sum_{i=0}^{r} (IR)^i (JR)^{r-i}$.
 Since $1\notin W $ then $v\otimes 1 \notin A\otimes J$.
 Thus none of the $c_iv_i\otimes1$ appearing in the expression of $f\otimes 1$ will be in $ (IR)^j\cap(JR)^{r-j} $, where $1\leqslant j \leqslant r-1$.
 Hence $f\otimes1 = \sum_{i=1}^ncv_i\otimes 1 \in (IR)^h$.
 Now $(IR)^h \cong I^h \otimes B$ and thus $f\otimes 1 \in (IR)^h $ implies that $f\in I^h$.
 This completes the proof. \end{proof}

 The following generalizes \cite[Lemma 2.5]{fiberprojective} to finitely generated algebra domains.
-The proof of \cite[Lemma 2.5]{fiberprojective} depends on the binomial summation formula and numerical inequalities, which holds in general domains as well, so we omit the proof.
+The proof of \cite[Lemma 2.5]{fiberprojective} depends on the binomial summation formula (\cite[Theorem 3.4]{bionomial}) and numerical inequalities, which holds in Noetherian algebras over a field as well, so we omit the proof.

 \begin{lemma} Let $A$ and $B$ be finitely generated algebras over an algebraically closed field $\kk$ which are integral domains, and let $I \subset A$ and $J \subset B$ be nonzero proper homogeneous ideals.
 If $I + J$ denotes $IR+JR$, where $R=A\otimes_\kk B$, then $\rho_a(I+J)\leqslant \max\left\{\rho_a^{\lim \sup }(I ), \rho_a^{\lim \sup }(J) \right\} $. \end{lemma}